Polar Satellite Launch Vehicle (PSLV), India

-The Polar Satellite Launch Vehicle (PSLV) is a third generation rocket launcher designed, manufactured and operated by the Indian Space Research Organisation (ISRO).
+The Polar Satellite Launch Vehicle (PSLV) is a third-generation rocket launcher designed, manufactured and operated by the Indian Space Research Organisation (ISRO).

 PSLV launch history

-PSLV has launched a total of 41 (19 Indian and 22 foreign) satellites including Resourcesat-2, Youthsat, X-sat, Cartosat-2B, Alsat-2A, Studsat, Oceansat-2, six nanosatellites, Risat-2, Anusat, Cartosat-2A, IMS-1 and DLR-Tubsat.
+PSLV launched a total of 62 (27 Indian and 35 foreign) satellites, including Resourcesat-2, Youthsat, X-sat, Cartosat-2B, Alsat-2A, Studsat, Oceansat-2, six nanosatellites, Risat-2, Anusat, Cartosat-2A, IMS-1, DLR-Tubsat, Space capsule Recovery Experiment (SRE-1), KALPANA-1 and several others satellites.
+It was also used as a launch vehicle for the Chandrayaan-1 lunar probe mission by India.

 Polar Satellite Launch Vehicle variations

-ISRO has built five variants of the PSLV based on the payload capacities varying from 600kg in low earth orbit (LEO) to 1,900kg in SSO.
-PSLV completed 19 launches as of July 2011, with a further three planned for 2011.
+“ISRO has built five variants of the PSLV based on the payload capacities varying from 600kg in low earth orbit to 1,900kg in sun synchronous orbit.”

-The PSLV-CA (PSLV-core alone) is an advanced version of the PSLV.
+PSLV-CA (PSLV-core alone) is an advanced version of the PSLV.
 It carries 400kg less propellant than the standard model and can launch 1,100kg of payload to SSO.
 The maiden flight of the PSLV-CA took place on 23 April 2007.

-The PSLV-HP is a high performance version currently under development.
-It will feature uprated strap-on boosters and payload capacity up to 2,000kg.
-It is scheduled to launch seven navigation satellites between 2010 and 2012.
+PSLV-HP is a high-performance version currently under development.
+It will feature upgraded strap-on boosters and payload capacity up to 2,000kg.
+It is scheduled to launch seven navigation satellites between 2013 and 2015.
+The PSLV-3S is an advanced rocket currently under development.
+This variant will be able to launch small satellites into LEO in three stages.

-Design of the launch vehicle
+Design of PSLV launch vehicle

 The PSLV was designed to be 450m high and of 2.8m diameter.
 It is fitted with an inertial guidance system to accomplish navigation, guidance and attitude control missions.